-4.2 Distributions of income for the Company are made on or before the annual income allocation date and on or before the interim income allocation date in each year.

-4.3 Long reports will be published within four months after the end of the annual accounting period and within two months after the end of the interim accounting period respectively.
-Long reports will be made available, free of charge on request from the ACD.
-Long reports shall be available, without charge, for inspection by the public during normal working hours at the ACD's place of business set out in Appendix G.
+- 5.2 Distributions of income for the Company are made on or before the annual income allocation date and on or before the interim income allocation date in each year. - 5.3 Long reports will be published, and made available, within four months after the end of the annual accounting period and within two months after the end of the interim accounting period respectively.
+Long reports will be made available, free of charge, on request from the ACD.
+These reports shall be available (without charge) for inspection by the public during normal working hours at the ACD's place of business set out in Appendix F. - 5.4 Details of how an investor may obtain copies of the Prospectus and Instrument of Incorporation are set out in paragraph 17.1 (Documents of the Company).

-4.4 Payment of distributions
+5.5 Payment of distributions

-- 4.4.1 The income available for distribution is determined in accordance with COLL.
-It comprises all income received or receivable for the account of the Company in respect of the accounting period concerned, after deducting net charges and expenses paid or payable out of such income and after making such adjustments as the ACD considers appropriate, after consulting with the Company's auditors, in accordance with COLL, in relation to taxation and other matters. - 4.4.2 Each holder of income shares is entitled, on the interim income allocation date and the annual income allocation date, to the net income attributable to his holding. - 4.4.3 Net income on accumulation shares is not distributed but is accumulated, being automatically reinvested after the annual accounting reference date and half yearly accounting dates to increase the value of each share. - 4.4.4 The ACD reserves the right to change or create additional accounting and income distribution dates, usually as a result of accounting or taxation changes. - 4.4.5 On the income allocation dates, an amount, as determined by the ACD in accordance with the Instrument of Incorporation, is either paid, reinvested or accumulated to those shareholders who are entitled to the distribution by evidence of their holding on the Register at the previous accounting date.
+- 5.5.1 The income available for distribution is determined in accordance with COLL.
+It comprises all income received or receivable for the account of the Company in respect of the accounting period concerned, after deducting net charges and expenses paid or payable out of such income and after making such adjustments as the ACD considers appropriate, after consulting with the Company's Auditors, in accordance with COLL, in relation to taxation and other matters. - 5.5.2 Each holder of income shares is entitled, on the interim income allocation date and the annual income allocation date, to the income attributable to his holding.
+Income on accumulation shares is not distributed but is accumulated, being automatically reinvested after the annual accounting reference date and half yearly accounting dates, and is reflected in the price of an accumulation share. - 5.5.3 The ACD reserves the right to change or create additional accounting and income distribution dates, usually as a result of accounting or taxation changes. - On the income allocation dates, an amount, as determined by the ACD in accordance with the Instrument of Incorporation, is either paid, reinvested or accumulated to those shareholders who are entitled to the distribution by evidence of their holding on the Register at the previous accounting date.
 Payments will be made by means of direct credit to the shareholder's nominated bank account.
 If a nominated bank account is not provided, a cheque will be sent out, within four Business Days, to the shareholder's address as appearing in the Register.
-If the income allocation date is not a Business Day, payment will be made on the next Business Day. - 4.4.6 Any distribution that remains unclaimed for a period of 6 years after the distribution became due for payment will be forfeited and shall revert to the Company.
+If the income allocation date is not a Business Day, payment will be made on the next Business Day.

+5.5.5 Any distribution that remains unclaimed for a period of 6 years after the distribution became due for payment will be forfeited and shall revert to the Company.

-5. CHARACTERISTICS OF SHARES
+6. CHARACTERISTICS OF SHARES